-The second type is a Clustered deployment where Sisense is installed on multiple machines, but only part of the components are active on each one.
+The second type is a Distributed deployment where Sisense is installed on multiple machines, but only part of the components are active on each one.
 This type of configuration is used to support heavier traffic loads and high availability.

 The Sisense full-stack solution is provided in a single installation process.
 After installing Sisense on a server, you will have access to all of the Sisense functionality.

 The diagram below describes the main components of a Sisense Installation and how Sisense supports a full-stack solution:

 From Sisense V6.7 onwards, the following architecture applies.
 Sisense has made several changes to the application database.
 For more information, see the Sisense 6.7 Release Notes.

 In this diagram, the yellow components specify Sisense client applications or APIs.
 The blue components specify components of the Sisense Server.

 The Windows service and application names that you can see in the Windows Task Manager under the Services or Processes tabs appear in a dark blue font.